circa10a/device-monitor-dashboard/README.md

 # Device-Monitor-Dashboard
 Python script to generate material design html report of devices' online/offline status.
 A cheap/fun reporting solution.
 This can be used for for servers, networking equipment, IOT devices, anything that's "pingable".
+Supports:
+ - Linux
+ - Windows
+ - Raspberry Pi

 Live Demo: https://circa10a.github.io/monitor/